sagemath/sagewiki_to_gh-2022-10-10/days90.md

  * Hotel accommodations in Claremont will be arranged for non-local participants.
 All workshop activities will take place on campus at Harvey Mudd College.

+== Travel: ==

+ * The closest airport to Claremont is the Ontario International California Airport (ONT).
+From here it's a 10 mile taxi ride to Claremont.
+ * Another option is to fly into Los Angeles International Airport (LAX).
+From here you can take a [[https://www.supershuttle.com|SuperShuttle] to Claremont, costing ~$55 each way.
+ * For other options, see the [[https://www.hmc.edu/about-hmc/visit-campus/|Visit Campus] page of the Harvey Mudd College Website.

 == Schedule: ==

  * Saturday, October 21: Participants arrive in Claremont, CA in the evening.